rclone/rclone/docs/content/mailru.md

 #### --mailru-quirks

 Comma separated list of internal maintenance flags.
-This option is intended for development purposes.
-Should not be used by an ordinary user.
+This option must not be used by an ordinary user.
+It is intended only to facilitate remote troubleshooting of backend issues.
+Strict meaning of flags is not documented and not guaranteed to persist between releases.
+Quirks will be removed when the backend grows stable.
+Supported quirks: atomicmkdir binlist gzip insecure retry400

 - Config:      quirks
 - Env Var:     RCLONE_MAILRU_QUIRKS